jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Similar.
 Older.
 Different species."

 A gull lands near the pool.
-Approaches the grab and strikes down and cracks the shell with its beak.
+Approaches the crab and strikes down and cracks the shell with its beak.
 Then calls into the air.

 Mr. Hartley watches.
 "We classify that gull by its beak structure, its feet, its wings.
 Observable traits.
 We don't need to hear its call or understand its thoughts."

 Mary responds, "We observe what works.
 What works tells us about the environment.
-Form reveals purpose.".
+Form reveals purpose."

 Mr. Webb unwraps the ammonite fossil.
 Holds it up.
 "This shell—it controlled buoyancy.
 The opening suggests tentacles.
 The size suggests a predator."